 Learn on the job

-If you want to start a virtual bookkeeping business, but don’t have the necessary skill, you can start by learning on the job as an assistant.
-I know that’s not always an option, but it IS the best way to learn practical ways to run a business.
+If you want to start a virtual bookkeeping business, but don’t have the necessary skills, you can start by learning on the job as an assistant.
+I know that’s not always an option, but it’s the best way to learn practical ways to run a business.

-Attending in-person or virtual workshops and seminars related to accounting may be helpful too.
-Some of them are free with your local Chamber of Commerce membership or Small Business Administration events.
+Attending in-person or virtual workshops and seminars related to accounting can be very helpful.
+Many of these are available for free through your local Chamber of Commerce or Small Business Administration events.
+QuickBooks is a leading accounting software option for small businesses, and its parent company, Intuit, offers a variety of training resources.

-I have completed Quickbooks-specific courses, but when I run into a specific problem, I turn to Google.
-Intuit, the maker of Quickbooks, has a robust community online to answer user questions.
+As a QuickBooks wholesaler, I offer my clients discounts on their monthly subscriptions and have access to additional training resources.
+I have completed QuickBooks-specific courses, but when I encounter specific issues, I turn to Google.
+Intuit, the maker of QuickBooks, has a robust online community that provides answers to user questions.

 When I started my virtual bookkeeping business, I completed the testing to become a Certified Public Bookkeeper.
 My Master’s of Professional Accountancy degree provided me with more than enough knowledge to pass the exams, but the certification lends credibility to a new entrepreneur.